By Berta Campos, on 11 May 2021

 - In what mood were you in when you started work today?

 - What mood are you in leaving work today?

 - From 1 to 4, how much did you enjoy what you did today?

-Another idea is to use the Luxafor indicator (invention by the Draugiem Group), a small LED light you put on your computer screen and indicates to colleagues when they can talk and when not to, depending on your level of work and concentration.
-In fact, there are already companies that are dedicated to creating, successful, applications and devices for measuring happiness, as is the case of Celpax.
+Another idea is to use the Luxafor indicator (created by the Draugiem Group), a small LED light you put on your computer screen and indicates to colleagues when they can come talk to you and when you would rather they didn't based on your level of work and concentration.
+In fact, there are already companies that are dedicated to creating successful applications and devices that measure happiness, such as Celpax.

 Vacation Planning for a Competitive Brand